 As the only grandchild from either side who followed a quilting path, I inherited pieces from both my grandmothers and various family members.
 The women in my family were frugal and I challenged myself to apply this same mentality to create memory quilts from these family pieces.
 I love to incorporate the vintage items into my contemporary projects so the history continues to be passed down through the family.

 As a young mother and military spouse, I started teaching in 1987.
 I continued to teach, create, and expand professional credentials while we moved where the Army sent us and raised our three children.
 Quilting was, and continues to be, my creative outlet.
 My husband, Ralph, retired from the Army in 2003 and we now live in the Washington DC area where my home office and studio are currently located.

-In 2018, my husband and I purchased a cute property in the Shenandoah Valley.
+In 2018, my husband and I purchased a old farm in the Shenandoah Valley.
 We have spent many weekends transitioning the home and barn into a wonderful get away space.
 In the Spring of 2022, it will open as a retreat center where you can come sew with me and enjoy the peaceful atmosphere of rural Virginia.